-According to statements made by Deputy Zhang Yulin, this telescope - known as Xuntian ("Heavenly Cruiser" in Chinese) - will have a 2-meter lens that will give it a field of 300 times that of the Hubble Space Telescope, while maintaining the same level of image resolution.
+According to statements made by Deputy Zhang Yulin, this telescope - known as Xuntian ("Heavenly Cruiser" in Chinese) - will have a 6-foot (2 meter) lens that will give it a field of 300 times that of the Hubble Space Telescope, while maintaining the same level of image resolution.

-As of 2019, China began reviewing preliminary studies for a crewed lunar landing mission (to take place in the 2030s) and cooperating with international partners to build an outpost near the lunar south pole (the proposed International Moon Village).
+As of 2019, China began reviewing preliminary studies for a crewed lunar landing mission (to take place in the 2030s) and cooperating with international partners to build an outpost near the lunar south pole (like the proposed International Moon Village).

-Like most national space programs, China's was the result of the nuclear arms race and the competition to get to space that characterized the post-World War II era.
-After following the United States and the Soviet Union's lead for a few decades, China began setting its own goals with the intent of becoming a bonafide space power.
+Like most national space programs, China's success has been the result of the nuclear arms race and the competition to get to space that characterized the post-World War II era.
+After following the United States and the Soviet Union's lead for a few decades, China began setting its own goals with the intent of becoming a major space power.

-This could be followed in the 2040s to 2060s with crewed missions to Mars.
+This could be followed in the 2040s to the 2060s with crewed missions to Mars.
 Only time will tell.
 But at this juncture, one thing remains clear.
-Much like their predecessors, China's current generation of space explorers refuse to left behind!
+Much like their predecessors, China's current generation of space explorers refuses to be left behind!